Thoughts on Nylas' "How We Deploy Code"

 sleep infinity

-Understanding git rebase so it sticks
+TIL: Understanding git rebase so it sticks

 I endlessly misremember how to use git rebase.
 That ends today.
 Here are my notes to help me remember.